Lockean proviso: Critique

-Socialist critics of the Proviso such as G.A.
-Cohen point to the issue that the Proviso does not take into account previously existing inequalities.
-Cohen describes the Lockean Proviso's first-come-first-serve approach as "morally dubious".
+Socialist critics of the proviso, such as G. A. Cohen, point to the issue that the proviso does not take into account previously existing inequalities.
+Cohen describes the Lockean proviso's first-come-first-served approach as "morally dubious".
 He uses the example of someone claiming a beach as "their own" and charging admission in exchange for lifeguarding service.
-This would satisfy the proviso because it doesn't make anyone's life "worse" but it fails to consider how much better off everyone would be if someone owned the beach and charged only 50 cents for better service.
-He continues that this superior alternative is never considered under Nozick’s proviso.
+This would satisfy the proviso because it does not make anyone's life worse but fails to consider how much better off everyone would be if someone owned the beach and charged only 50 cents for better service.
+He continues that this superior alternative is never considered under Nozick's proviso.

 Karl Widerquist and Grant McCall argue that even weak versions of the proviso, such as the one used by Nozick, are unfulfilled by contemporary societies.
 The poorest people today, even in wealthy nations, are worse off than they could reasonably expect to be in a stateless hunter-gatherer band that treats the environment as commons that cannot be owned by anyone.
 They write, "Establishing hunter-gatherer quality-of-life as the baseline for comparison sets an extremely low bar.
 The tragedy of state societies today is that for all their wealth and achievement they have so consistently failed to surpass that bar."